kercre123/victor/docs/FAQ.md

 ```

   * you forgot `-p mac`

-* My Victor won't turn on/stay on
-  - If only the top backpack light blinks when on the charger then the robot is low on battery and will not turn on by just being placed on the charger
-  - First turn the robot on with the backpack button and all the lights should turn on as normal
-  - Quickly place the robot on the charger.
-It should stay on at this point and begin charging
-  - Leave the robot on the charger for ~30 minutes

-* When profiling I see "...doesn't contain symbol table"
+### When profiling I see "...doesn't contain symbol table"
   - This is just a warning, there are no symbol tables for the .so files on the device, instead we use symbols from the symbol cache

-* How do I decipher this crash in the victor log
+### How do I decipher this crash in the victor log

 ```
 12-31 16:22:17.366  2534  2733 F libc    : Fatal signal 11 (SIGSEGV), code 1, fault addr 0x0 in tid 2733 (CozmoRunner)